psy0rz/alpinebox/README.md

 Here are some specific VPS provider tips on how to get into an environment to start the installer:

 * Hetzner cloud: Via the Hetzner [console](https://console.hetzner.cloud/) request a Rescue boot.
 See [this screenshot.](https://github.com/psy0rz/alpinebox/assets/1179017/b3553522-8305-4cc2-86c2-6b86fd8ff61e)
 * Hetzner robot: for a new machine select Resque and connect to that shell.
-Once installed you can boot alpinbox via their vkvm resque mode to add you ssh-key or set a root pass.
+Abort the reboot, and use `zpool import -R /mnt rpool` and `chroot /mnt` to set root password or add ssh keys.
 * TransIP: Open de console screen in popup-mode and choose to boot linux in Rescue mode.
 See [this screenshot.](https://github.com/psy0rz/alpinebox/assets/1179017/0be92242-9ba8-4c2b-99ea-ed6add088a9a)

 Once you've entered the rescue environment, you can use the Alpinebox installer mentioned above.